Chart Color Schemes

 Wahroonga (West) - Waitara features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Wahroonga (West) - Waitara, as per the latest Census, 27.1% of dwellings were houses while 72.9% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan area's figures of 61.4% houses and 38.6% other dwellings.
-Home ownership in Wahroonga (West) - Waitara stood at 23.0%, lower than the Sydney metro average, with mortgaged dwellings at 33.4% and rented ones at 43.6%.
-The median monthly mortgage repayment in the area was $2,380, below the Sydney metro average of $2,500.
-The median weekly rent figure was recorded at $490, compared to Sydney metro's $480.
-Nationally, Wahroonga (West) - Waitara's median monthly mortgage repayment is significantly higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.
+Dwelling structure in Wahroonga (West) - Waitara, as per the latest Census, consisted of 27.1% houses and 72.9% other dwellings.
+In comparison, Sydney metro had 61.4% houses and 38.6% other dwellings.
+Home ownership in Wahroonga (West) - Waitara was at 23.0%, with mortgaged dwellings at 33.4% and rented ones at 43.6%.
+The median monthly mortgage repayment was $2,380, below Sydney metro's $2,500.
+Median weekly rent in the area was $490, compared to Sydney metro's $480.
+Nationally, Wahroonga (West) - Waitara's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing